Last updated: September 24, 2020

 Paul Murray served as ski area manager during the late 1960s and early 1970s, followed by Stephen Glenn, Colby Russell, and Paul Valar.

 Now that he was spending time redeveloping his Mittersill area in Austria, Baron Hubert von Pantz sold his stake in the New Hampshire Mittersill in the spring of 1971 to McConnell and Wetenhall, who at this point were perhaps best known for being part owners of the New England Patriots football franchise, as well as the Colony Hotel in Palm Beach.

 The Baron (center) at the famous ice bar

-While 1973-74 was a rough season across New England, Mittersill in particular was hit hard.
+The 1971-72 and 1972-73 seasons were rough for Mittersill, with the latter being limited to 62 days of operation.
+The area attempted to get off to an early start in 1973 by making snow in mid-November, however the extremely mild New England winter hit Mittersill hard.
 Despite having expanded its snowmaking capabilities, Mittersill was unable to open the chairlift much at all due to warm temperatures and minimal snowfall, resulting in employees hauling snow from the woods onto trails.
 Ski operations shut down during the first part of March.